 When Your Best Marketer Becomes a Project Manager

-Here is what I've noticed.
 When a marketer spends half the week on coordination, the first thing to disappear isn't a task with a number attached to it.
 Most marketing skills come with a metric.
 SEO has rankings, paid has its cost per acquisition.
 When those slip, a dashboard turns red and someone asks why.

-Storytelling has no dashboard.
+Storytelling's dashboard isn't always as obvious.
 When the person who can find the real story is busy managing a calendar, the brand voice doesn't break.
 It slowly flattens into something competent and forgettable, and nobody flags it, because there's no number that went down.

 I've written before about how easy it is to overwrite an authentic voice without noticing.
 This is the quiet version of the same problem.
 The voice erodes under the weight of good people spending their best hours on necessary work that was never their highest and best use.